 The Memoirs of Billy Shears, as another first for a novel, invites the reader to enter a real talent competition.
 Readers upload their versions of the songs (selected from the text) for an upcoming CD.
 It will also be the first time that the lyrics of an album of new material may have been read by thousands before the CD's release, furthering its success.
 The Talent Contest chapter of this book is also sold separately.

-The Memoirs of Billy Shears, the first fully encoded full-length book, is also the first to create messages by word-stacking.
-On every page of the narrative, with over a thousand instances in all, words are arranged on separate lines to add extra meaning to that chapter.
+The Memoirs of Billy Shears, the first fully encoded full-length book (encoded by acrostics and by more subtle means), is also the first book to create messages by word-stacking.
+On every page of the narrative, with over a thousand instances in all, bolded words are arranged on separate lines to add extra meaning to that chapter.

 The Memoirs of Billy Shears, with its many historically significant revelations about the Beatles that have been hidden since the Sixties, and with its record-breaking elements of writing sophistication (such as including the world's longest acrostic, word-stacking, etc.), is truly a uniquely amazing work.

 (Digital editions dos not include acrostics or word-stacking.)